-The Center currently supports five working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
+The Center currently supports four working groups that serve to bring students and faculty together in an intellectual community beyond the classroom.
 Working Groups are goal-oriented, thematic and work collaboratively towards things like exhibitions, publications, and speaker series.
 Groups are open to faculty and graduate students.
 See below for further information on each group, and to contact conveners.